prsephton/Rover/README.md

 ## Other:
    Just for a bit of fun, the same algorithm described above was implemented in Prolog as well.
-You can read about it in the source of rover.pl.
+You can read about it in the source of *rover.pl*.